-Agilent 488 is a GPIB I/O library provided by Agilent for compatibility with existing test and measurement programs that were developed using National Instruments' NI-488.2 or other similar libraries.
+Agilent 488 is a GPIB I/O library provided for compatibility with existing test and measurement programs developed using National Instruments' NI-488.2 or other similar libraries.
+Agilent 488 can be used with any application development program that can access it including LabVIEW, LabWindows/CVI, C/C++ and Visual Basic.
+Agilent does not recommend using Agilent 488 (NI-488.2) for new development; instead use either VISA or VISA COM.